scratch-ed/blink/readme.md

 - If you work on the VM, you'll need to run `npm run build` inside the `scratch-vm` folder.
 Alternatively, you can run `npm run watch` to automatically rebuild the Scratch VM on changes.
 - To see or work on the GUI, run `npm run start` inside the `scratch-gui` folder.

-## Sample projects
+## Demo projects

-In the `projects` folder, you'll find two sample projects that can be used to experiment with the debugger.
+In the `site/public` folder, you'll find two sample projects that can be used to experiment with the debugger.